 What do we like?
-We have a strong liking for poetry of Place and the relationship between lives and landscapes.
-Most importantly, we seek an economy of language with a keen focus on voice and image.
-We like a touch of Lorca's duende that loves ledges and wounds.
+We have a strong interest in poetry of Place and the relationship between lives and landscapes.
+Most importantly, we seek a sense of concision, an economy of language with a keen focus on voice and image.

--- Include a three-to-five line bio, written in the third person.
-We retain the right to edit bios. -- All work must be that of the poet and/or artist.
-If you send us a translation of another's work, all legal responsibilities are yours as regards the permission to submit such work and have us publish it. -- All work must be in English, excluding, of course, the case where a non-English word or term is intrinsic to the poem.
+2. Include a three-to-five line bio, written in the third person.
+We retain the right to edit bios.
+3. All work must be in English, excluding, of course, the case where a non-English word or term is intrinsic to the poem.

--- ARTsubmissions must be sent as graphics files (jpeg, tiff).
-Please try to limit each file to no more than 5 MB.
+Black & white only.
+Submit as separate files in a single email.
+Submissions must be sent as graphics files (jpeg, tiff).
+Please limit each file to no more than 5 MB.
 We like Realism: photographs of urban and rural decay, or obsolescence, though we don't limit ourselves to those areas when considering art submissions.
-Please note that if we want your art we will likely ask if we can accept it in black and white.

 By submitting to us you grant us permission, if we select your work, to publish it.
 No separate author's consent form will be mailed out.
 We do not send out proofs.